glciampaglia/knowledge_linker/docs/log.markdown

 would take me to learn how to write decent C++ code would probably even out with the slowness of Python.

+## Tue Aug  6 17:15:25 EDT 2013

+Today looked at how to recover from the raw data files the actual ontological network without the closure.
+Recall that the dbpedia instance types file is already closed, plus it includes links to external classes that are equivalent to classes in the dbpedia ontology (i.e. dbo:Person and foaf:Person).
+It should be possible to recover the ontology without transforming it in a taxonomy (i.e. keep cases when a resource has multiple classes) in a fairly simple way.